nick-jonas/assemblejs/README.md

 ## About

 The focus of Assemble is to get up and running quickly with a collaborative application bootstrap, getting as much of the painful overhead out of the way without imposing too many dependencies.
 The HTML partials are [Handlebars](http://handlebarsjs.com/)-compiled templates.
 I decided not to use JS preprocessing (Coffeescript, Typekit), and for CSS pre-processing, I decided to use [Compass](http://compass-style.org/) with the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) [port for SASS](https://github.com/jlong/sass-twitter-bootstrap).

-If anyone has strong opinions against these choices, I'm open to opinions.
+I'd love to get feedback on whether this is too opinionated, or if there are better options to use.
 The goal is to allow for dependency options when building a project, similar to [Yeoman](http://yeoman.io/).

 ## Requirements